Generalized thermalization for integrable system under quantum quench: INTRODUCTION

+There have been earlier studies for integrable systems like fermionic chains, spin-lattice and the hydrodynamic settings with quenching (see, for instance, Refs. \cite{Antal,*Cstro,*Bertini,*peschel,*eisler,*eisler2008,*caux2013time, *Luca2015,*viti2016,*Rentrop}).
+Here, we study a Bosonic system under a local quench of joining two sub-chains.
+We propose a rather new technique to use covariance matrix to check violation of GGE description.
+We also check density correlation for the system under quench, for verification with the GGE description.
+It may be noted that density correlations as a check for GGE in LL-model were proposed in Ref. \cite{Nardis}.
+In Ref. \cite{Langen207}, it was argued that that higher order correlators can be used to demonstrate relaxation to GGE in Bosonic systems.
+More detailed studies in dynamically evolving extended systems were done through correlations in \cite{Calabrese}.

+In our model, we consider the fate of any general state under quench for the infinite dimensional Hilbert space system.
+We also study the set of states which potentially may defy GGE description.
+In the literature, three sources of violation of GGE have been identified for a Fermionic system.
+First is the break down of the invariance of the lattice \cite{sys2,Caneva,Wouters}.
+Study of interesting aspects of inhomogeneous quenching was done in \cite{Kromos}.
+Though it has been argued that such violations can be cured by introducing additional conserved charges \cite{Ilievski}.
+Second, localization plays an important spoilsport \cite{PhysRevA.86.053615} and the third is the divergence of the charges which characterize the GGE description \cite{Kormos}.
+In such cases, the Lagrange multipliers tend to vanish, effectively removing the memory of conservation.
+In this work, we try to test these violations while removing the HCB property from the lattice.

-The initial states we introduce for the quenched system will both be Gaussian (e.g., ground state) and non-Gaussian states (e.g. excited states).
-We study the evolution of such states post quench, numerically as well as analytically.
+In particular, we ask the following questions: \begin{enumerate} \item What happens to the energy eigenstates of {\it an integrable system when the system jumps to another integrable configuration}? \item Whether the system settles to an equilibrium state and if yes, to what state the system settles to? \item whether steady states of pre-quench system develop Gibbs Ensemble characteristics at late times? \item What is the measure of the states which exhibit the GGE picture? \end{enumerate} We consider both Gaussian (e.g., ground state) and non-Gaussian (e.g. excited states) initial states for the quenched system.
+We study the evolution of such states post-quench, numerically as well as analytically.
 We use the properties of Bogoliubov transformation and, in the thermodynamic limit, show that the initial quantum state evolves to GGE form.